 I really think that the Macaron Queen focused too hard on become a Macaron wholesaler, neglecting the direct retail to customers.

 Alright, it's time to take a first look at the macarons!

 After opening the carton box, I found the 10 macarons in a clear plastic box.
 Around it, there is what's called "shrink wrap" that seal the clear box.

 The packaging was nice.
 The sticker on top of that shows "Macaron Queen" is good quality.
 This confirms my thoughts about the focus on wholesale.
-Check this page from one of their retailers.

 Same packaging, only the sticker changes.
 Now there is nothing wrong being a wholesaler.
 I just want to make sure you know what you buy, and from whom.